Valery Tsepkalo: Diplomatic career

 In August 1994 Tsepkalo was appointed First Deputy Minister of Foreign Affairs.
-He actively participated in the peaceful process of division of the Soviet legacy, i.e. its obligations on START-II Treaty, the reduction of Conventional Forces in Europe, “Partnership for Peace” between NATO and former Soviet Republics, and the Cooperative Threat Reduction Treaty.
-He Co-Chaired with Willian J. Perry, the US Secretary of Defense, the Joint US-Belarus Commission on the Nunn-Lugar program having a purpose to dismantle nuclear, chemical and biological weapons and associated infrastructure in the former Soviet States.
-He also Co-Chaired the joint Commissions on border delimitation and demarcation with Lithuania and Latvia.
+He participated in the fulfilment of Soviet obligations on the START-II Treaty, the reduction of conventional forces in Europe, "Partnership for Peace" between NATO and former Soviet Republics, and the Cooperative Threat Reduction Treaty.
+He co-chaired with William J. Perry, the US Secretary of Defense, a joint US-Belarus commission to dismantle nuclear, chemical and biological weapons and associated infrastructure in the former Soviet States.
+He also co-chaired the joint commissions on border delimitation and demarcation with Lithuania and Latvia.
 He was also involved in the preparation of the Budapest Memorandum on Security Assurances according to which the United States, Russia, and the United Kingdom guaranteed the territorial integrity of three newly independent states that voluntarily refused to possess nuclear weapons and joined the Non-Proliferation Treaty.

-From 1997 to 2002 he served as the Ambassador Extraordinary and Plenipotentiary of the Republic of Belarus to the United States and the United Mexican States.
-In that period Tsepkalo visited the Silicon Valley and realized the importance of brain drain problem.
+From 1997 to 2002 he was the Ambassador of Belarus to both the United States and Mexico.
+While ambassador, he visited Silicon Valley and realized the importance of brain drain problem.

-After the diplomatic service in the US, Tsepkalo became the presidential adviser on science and technologies.
-During this period of time he worked as an Alternate Governor of Belarus to the International Monetary Fund and the World Bank and from February to October 2005 he was a representative in the National Assembly of Belarus.
-In 2005 Tsepkalo became the Governmental Expert for UN Secretary-General on communication and information technologies and data security.
+After diplomatic service in the US, Tsepkalo became the presidential adviser on science and technologies.
+During this period he worked as an Alternate Governor of Belarus to the International Monetary Fund and the World Bank and from February to October 2005 he was a representative in the National Assembly of Belarus.
+In 2005, he became the Governmental Expert for Secretary-General of the United Nations on communication and information technologies and data security.
 In 2009 he also joined the Global Alliance for Information and Communication Technologies and Development.